Material flows and resource productivity - Environment

 Material inputs into national economies include domestic extraction of material originating from the domestic environment and physical imports originating from other economies.
 Material outputs from national economies include materials released to the domestic environment (e.g. emissions to air, water and soil) and physical exports to other economies.
 Material flows within the economy are not represented in EW-MFA.

-A variety of material flow-based indicators are derived from EW-MFA, for example domestic material consumption (DMC) which is a prominent policy indicator in the context of the EU Resource Efficiency initiative.
+A variety of material flow-based indicators are derived from EW-MFA, for example domestic material consumption (DMC), which is a prominent indicator for sustainable development.

 Eurostat undertakes annual data collections which are covered by Regulation (EU) 691/2011 consolidated version (Annex III).
 The EW-MFA questionnaire as well as compilation guidelines can be found on the Environment – methodology webpage.

 EW-MFA data are downloadable from Eurostat's online database.
 Nine data sets are available: